msridhar/NullAway-wiki/Configuration.md

 By default, NullAway recognizes `org.jetbrains.annotations.Contract` as a [contract annotation](https://github.com/uber/NullAway/wiki/Supported-Annotations#contracts).
 This option allows for specifying an additional list of annotations that should be recognized as providing contracts (with the same contract syntax as `org.jetbrains.annotations.Contract`).

+### Extra Futures Classes

+  - `-XepOpt:NullAway:ExtraFuturesClasses=...`

+NullAway currently has temporary special support for reasoning about callbacks passed to Guava's `Futures` and `FluentFuture` classes; see https://github.com/uber/NullAway/pull/771.
+This option allows for specifying an additional list of classes that should be recognized as equivalent to those two Guava classes.
+This special support will likely be removed once NullAway's JSpecify support is more complete.

 ### Restricted Regexp Package Patterns

 A few options, marked above, support a restricted regular expression syntax to specify the package names they cover.
 The main difference between our syntax and standard Java regular expressions, is that the `.` character is interpreted as a literal dot, not as "any character", as dots are part of the standard package name syntax and treating them literally favors the common case.